Cross Connection Control

 A Cross Connection Control Program (CCCP) helps establish protocols to protect the drinking water supply from potential contamination through cross connection and backflow.
 The District’s Permit to Operate (issued by the Interior Health Authority) requires the District to have a comprehensive CCCP.
 For More information on the District’s CCCP see the following:

 Backflow prevention devices (BPD) such as approved double check valve assemblies, reduced pressure backflow assemblies and pressure vacuum breakers require frequent testing and inspections to ensure they are in good working order.
-Residential users require that their BPD be tested every three years.
-Commercial users require annual testing of their BPD.
-Agricultural & seasonal irrigation services require testing annually, however testing on agriculture and season irrigation services is conducted by the District.
+BPD on residential fire suppression systems are required to be tested every three years.
+Commercial, industrial and institutional users require annual testing of all their BPD.
+Agricultural & seasonal irrigation services require testing every 3 years, however testing on agriculture and seasonal irrigation services is currently conducted by the District.
 Testing must be completed by an individual who is certified.
-Test results can be submitted to the District of Lake Country via email at engineering@lakecountry.bc.ca with attention to: Shelby McFarlane.
+Test results can be submitted to the District of Lake Country via email at engineering@lakecountry.bc.ca with attention to: Shelby McFarlane or through FAST software.

-Winterizing your backflow preventer for agricultural properties is an necessary process to ensure it’s functionality the following year.
-Watch a brief video to learn how to winterize your backflow preventer on an agricultural property.
+Property owners should winterize their agricultural and/or seasonal irrigation backflow preventers to ensure functionality the following year.
+Watch the brief video below to learn how to winterize your backflow preventer on an agricultural property.